 Innovation in Legal practice

 The Victorian Legal Services Board + Commissioner (VLSBC) sees the value in innovation.
-As the regulator, encourage lawyers to look for new ways to streamline and improve their practice.
-We also wish to encourage the development of legal services that are more accessible to a greater range of people in the community.
+As the regulator, we encourage lawyers to look for new ways to streamline and improve their practice.
+We also wish to encourage the development of legal services that are more affordable and accessible to a greater range of people in the community.

 Fear of the regulator’s disapproval is sometimes cited as a reason why lawyers are reluctant to innovate and change the way they provide legal services.
 We seek to overcome this perceived barrier by providing an avenue for conversation with innovators in legal services and information provision.